 Recommendations to Address IGO Immunities While Preserving a Registrant’s Right to Seek Review of a UDRP or URS Decision Issued Against It

-Together with Recommendation #1, Recommendations #2, #3, #4, and #5 from the EPDP team comprise a set of related, interdependent recommendations This set of recommendations is intended to achieve an appropriate policy balance between respect for an IGO’s privileges and immunities (specifically, immunity from judicial process) and maintaining a registrant’s right to file a court case seeking judicial consideration of the merits of the case where a UDRP or URS decision has been issued against the registrant.
+Together with Recommendation #1, Recommendations #2, #3, #4, and #5 from the EPDP team comprise a set of related, interdependent recommendations.
+This set of recommendations is intended to achieve an appropriate policy balance between respect for an IGO’s privileges and immunities (specifically, immunity from judicial process) and maintaining a registrant’s right to file a court case seeking judicial consideration of the merits of the case where a UDRP or URS decision has been issued against the registrant.

 Summary of Deliberations to Date